identifier-services/ID_at_B2/README.md

 This workshop will bring together researcher at the cutting edges of their fields to identify gaps and bottlenecks in identifier and data management systems and propose solutions.
 The workshop should be mutually beneficial to all participants and their respective communities, by focusing on real use cases in order to overcome their most pressing challenges.
 The outcomes of this workshop have the potential to impact the way identifiers are applied and used across science and even more broadly.

-See the full project summary (here). [https://github.com/identifier-services/IDworkshopatB2/blob/master/docs/Project%20Summary%20ID%20Workshop.docx]
+See the full project summary [here](https://github.com/identifier-services/IDworkshopatB2/blob/master/docs/Project%20Summary%20ID%20Workshop.docx).